Answered By: Theresa Bell Last Updated: Dec 20, 2019 Views: 698

-Please refer to Chapter 7 ("Tables and Figures") in the Publication Manual of the American Psychological Association (7th ed.) for information and examples, as well as the Tables and Figures guidelines.
-For information on copyright, please see the Copyright Guide.
+Please refer to Chapter 7 ("Tables and Figures") in the Publication Manual of the American Psychological Association (7th ed.) for information and examples, as well as Tables and Figures by the American Psychological Association.
+For information on copyright, please see Copyright Basics and Fair Dealing.

 Tables versus figures